How to Apply a Formula to an Entire Column in Excel

 Double-click

-Another optiion is more convenient.
+Another option is more convenient.
 This is a good choice for large data sets when drag and drop way is not an option.

-Start the same way by pointing the clicker over right down corner of the cell.
+Start by positioning the cursor over the bottom-right corner of the cell.
 Your cursor should look like in the picture below.

 The difference is that instead of dragging you need to double-click this corner.